MichaelHallik/MichaelHallik.github.io/_posts/2021-02-03-Running-Robot-Framework-in-a-virtual-environment-pt-3.md

 Note that for our purposes, it will be sufficient to take this step for just <i>one</i> of multiple Python versions (assuming you have multiple).
 In our case it is also irrelevant <i>which one</i> you pick.

 Reversely, having the folders of multiple (or even all) Python versions added to PATH won't hurt either.
-Typically, only the first occurrence (of the folder pair) that is found in PATH is used by the OS or applications that look for Python (while possible other entries are then simply ignored).
-The first occurrence (that will be found) on PATH, is always the folder pair of the Python version that was installed last (and for which you had the installer create PATH entries).
-But for our purposes none of that matters, as we will see later on.
+This is because it is always the first occurrence (of the folder pair) that is found in PATH, that will be used by the OS or applications that look for Python.
+Possible other entries are then simply ignored.
+The first occurrence on PATH is usually (but not necessarily) the folder pair of the Python version that was installed last.
+However, for our purposes none of that matters anyway, as we will see later on.
 Just have the mentioned two folders added to PATH for <i>at least</i> one Python version.

 <h2> The Python Launcher. </h2>

 It is recommended to activate the option to install the so-called '<a class="postanchor" href="https://docs.python.org/3/using/windows.html#launcher" target="_blank">Python Launcher</a>' during the installation process.
-On Windows, this will be in the form of a checkbox within the installer dialog.
+On Windows, this will be in the form of a check-box within the installer dialog.

 <h2> Validate the installation(s). </h2>